-- STEP 1 (Figure 2.4) Feed the coil cable which is inside the lower shaft through the inside of the upper shaft. - STEP 2 (Figure 2.5) Slide the lower shaft entirely into the upper shaft until the camlock rests against the yoke. - STEP 3 Pull the coil cable's metal connector through the open end of the upper shaft until it 'dangles' from the opening.
+- STEP 1 (Figure 2.4) Feed the coil cable which is attached to the lower shaft through the inside of the upper shaft. - STEP 2 (Figure 2.5) Slide the lower shaft entirely into the upper shaft until the camlock rests against the uppermost shaft rivet. - STEP 3 Pull the coil cable's metal connector through the open end of the upper shaft until it 'dangles' from the opening.